marsdenmadoka/meditationscreen/README.md

-An Android app built using using jetpack compose this app was created for purpose of creating a jetpack compose UI.you can intergrate the UI to consume your API.
+An Android app built using using jetpack compose this app was created for purpose of creating a jetpack compose UI.you can integrate the UI to consume your API.

 ## Screenshoots